 Moving is an expense no matter how you look at it.
 Even if you’re moving yourself, you’ll incur expenses.
 You’ll need to buy appropriate supplies.
 You’re going need to take off from work to get the the big move done.
 And, most likely you’ll need a truck to transport your furniture.
 You can avoid some of the headache by hiring professionals to do the heavy lifting for you, but that also comes with a price.
-Luckily, you can minimize that price by booking one of the cheapest moving dates in the calendar.
+Luckily, you can minimize that price by booking one of Boston’s cheapest moving dates in the calendar.

 Of course, there are a few ways to reduce your moving costs.
 In this post, we’ll focus on getting the lowest rate possible from a local moving company.
 We’ve covered supplies and services for moving yourself elsewhere.

 If you’re hiring a company, there are four easy rules to follow when scheduling your move to ensure you get to choose from the cheapest moving dates available.